Table of Contents

 Using CLI commands across a network connection

-The setup process can be performed using CLI commands which are input into a remote management computer running console emulation software.
+The setup process can be performed using CLI commands which are input into a remote management computer running an SSH client.
 The management computer is linked across a network to an Ethernet interface on the firewall.

 Once a network link to the CLI has been established, the manual configuration steps using the CLI are described in Section 3.1, CLI Access.